MicrosoftDocs/azure-dev-docs/articles/azure-dev-cli/troubleshoot.md

 # Customer intent: Find solutions to common problems encountered when using Azure Developer CLI (azd)
 ---

-# Troubleshoot common problems when using Azure Developer CLI (azd)
+# Troubleshoot common problems when using Azure Developer CLI (azd) Preview

-This article lists common problems and possible solutions when using Azure Developer CLI (azd).
+This article lists common problems and possible solutions when using Azure Developer CLI (azd) Preview.

 ## Get help and give feedback